 - All requests must be submitted through ILLiad in order to comply with U.S. Copyright regulations.
 ILB cannot accept requests via email, telephone or fax.

 - ILB service is provided at no cost to current members of the MIT community.

 Due to budgetary constraints, the following types of requests cannot be filled via ILB/ILLiad:

 - Search MIT’s WorldCat.
-If you find the item and it has an option to request via the Boston Library Consortium or Borrow Direct, this is often the quickest way to get the material.
+If you find the item and it has an option to request via Borrow Direct, this is often the quickest way to get the material.

 - You may “recall” the item from the current borrower through the Barton Catalog.
 A recall will shorten the borrowing period and reserve the item for you to borrow after it is returned.